srsran/srsRAN_4G_docs/srslte_user_manuals/source/srsue/source/4_ue_advanced.rst

   ...

 Do you want to attach to a 2 port eNb and you have only one receive channel?
 No problem.
 The UE can attach to 2 port cell and be in TM3 or TM4 without having a second receive antenna.
 Nevertheless, it will not take advantage of spatial multiplexing and it will not achieve the maximum throughput.

-TDD
-***

-TDD is currently only supported by srsUE, but is fully tested and implemented.